Chicago, Lake Michigan - 1978

 CLICK VIDEO: Watch “William Shatner's ‘Weird or What’ Lake Michigan Fog”

 Season 2, Episode 6, October 2011, HISTORY TV

 A Mysterious Fog

-My account of the Lake Michigan Triangle originally featured on Discovery Kids ‘Great Lakes Mystery Hunters’ included the addition of a whirlpool turning the vessel.
-At no time did I observe a whirlpool.
+The Lake Michigan Triangle originally featured on Discovery Kids ‘Great Lakes Mystery Hunters’ included the addition of a whirlpool turning the vessel.
+At no time did we observe a whirlpool.
 The sea was perfectly flat, clear as glass and mirror-like.
-We were enveloped in a strange fog that quickly enfolded all three vessels turning the vessels in rotation.
-When the fog abruptly lifted we were able to pull out of the vortex yet continued to experience unusual anomalies and time distortion.
-Had we entered a parallel reality reemerging into present time when we moored our boat at Chicago's Belmont Harbor? - Kathy Doore
+We were enveloped in a strange fog that quickly enfolded all three vessels turning them in unison.
+When the fog abruptly lifted we were able to pull out of the vortex yet continued to experience unusual anomalies, and time distortion.
+Had we entered a parallel reality re-emerging into present time when we finally moored our boat in the harbor?

 Buoys & Ghouls Chicago Ghost Ships

 There is a triangle in Lake Michigan between Chicago, Manitowoc